Islam’s Worst Enemy: the Quran

 Any of these points being wrong would disprove the Quran.

-Regarding the first – Jesus’ crucifixion is one of the most well-attested events in human history.
+Regarding the first – Jesus’ crucifixion is one of the most well-attested events in ancient history.
+His followers – eyewitness – were willing to die rather than reject this.
+Virtually all historians accept it as fact.
 The only source claiming it didn’t happen is the Quran, which came 600 years later with no corroboration.

 The Gospels and the epistles were written by Jesus’ closest followers and their closest followers, and every single one says that Jesus was God, that He taught He was God, or both.
-If Jesus did actually say it, that would disprove (2).
+Again, we know these were his closest followers because they claimed to be eyewitnesses and died rather than recant.
+Now if Jesus did actually claim divinity, that would disprove (2).
 But if His closest followers believed it due to misapprehension, that would disprove (3) and (4), which say Jesus was a successful Islamic prophet.
-According to the mountains of evidence, one of these must be true.
-Who are these Islamic followers of Jesus?
+According to the mountains of evidence, one of these options must be true.
+Who are these purported Islamic followers of Jesus?
 Where are their writings?
 How were they “blessed by Allah” if they were lost to history so swiftly that there’s no evidence they existed?

 The Quran contradicts mountains of Biblical evidence, and has no evidence for the counterclaim except appealing to its own authority.
 That is, your starting assumption needs to be that the authors who were eyewitnesses to Jesus were all lying, and the author who was not there and wrote about it 600 years later is the one telling the truth.
 Would this be the basic assumption under any other circumstance?
 If the Bible was the book which required such an assumption, wouldn’t Muslims consider that indisputable evidence of corruption?